 Just like Slack, your favourite apps, tools and services can be connected in the group(s) of your choosing.
 Although, the big difference here is that new activities becomes threads as well – preserving the original context.

 An Enterprise Social Network provides the bigger picture of what’s really going on; as it comes with its very own personalised newsfeed.
 Every member decides what groups to follow, and what groups to display on one’s feed.
-The result: a personalised information hub that exclusively shows new activities and information that are most relevant to you.
+The result: a personalized information hub that exclusively shows new activities and information that are most relevant to you.
 It helps you to really get things done, as it eliminates the need to constantly keep up with the never-ending communication stream – never miss out on new developments, and opt-in on your own phase.

 What about real-time messaging though?